Lastiritas/Software-Engineering/ReadMe.txt

 Readme.txt

+*All reports regarding the system are in the SE Reports folder

 Packages:
 	dataaccesslayer - The package responsible for handling the database backend and stub database.
 This package should only be used by the system package and never by the gui package.